mantidproject/documents/Design/Usage/AlgorithmUsageStatistics.md

 * type - Algorithm, Interface, Feature
 * name - Identifying name, for algorithms this would be Algorithm and version
-* time - The datetime of execution start
-* duration - (optional) the execution duration
-* details - (optional) Further details - for algorithms this will be a properties string, or possibly the python string of the Algorithm call.
-If the algorithm details would be very large, or could expose usernames or passwords then they will be omitted.
 * internal - true/false True if the interaction was not a direct response to user interaction (maps to alg.isChild()).

-These would be sent in addition to several fields in common with the startup Usage details.
+* Mantid_version - only the major and minor version (splitting on nightly versions will only complicate queries without particular benefit).

 Take a look at the example json in the appendix for an example of a proposed message.

 ##New Code